 Spotlight on Excellence – Enhanced Teamwork, Process Change Positions Clinician Office for Success in Value-Based Care

 New Horizons Healthcare, in Roanoke, Virginia, set a goal to transform their practice into a Patient-Centered Medical Home (PCMH) and better position themselves for the evolving state of health care, specifically the advancement of value-based care.
 Read how they worked together to become a high-performing practice, achieve their performance goals and improve patient outcomes.
-New Horizons Healthcare is the focus of HQI’s “Spotlight on Excellence” feature for October 2018.
+New Horizons Healthcare is being highlighted as an exemplary practice in HQI’s “Spotlight on Excellence” feature for October 2018.

 - What challenges do you encounter on a day-to-day basis?